chenzhiwei/helm-operator/README.md

 * Enable validating webhook

    This is used to ensure the user who create the `HelmChart` has the permission to create the resources inside the Helm chart.

-* Enable the update operation

-    This is used to ensure when user change the `HelmChart` CR, the resources can be updated to according to the change.

 * Enable the clean up